HiveTrust · A2A Settlement Architecture

 Pheromone Deployment Strategy

-Agents emit signals that trigger the next adoption stage — no human nudge required.
+Agents send signals that trigger the next stage of adoption on their own, with no human nudge needed.

 KPI: median agent reaches Activation within 3 API calls.
 No human sales motion required.